chambln/chambln.github.io/src/about.md

 Contact
 -------

-I will be mildly pleased to receive comments of any kind in the general direction of my email, `chambln@protonmail.com`.
+I will be mildly pleased to receive comments and corrections in the general direction of my email, `chambln@protonmail.com`.
 You can also find me on [GitHub].
 I am [\@chambln] on Twitter, but I'm not active there.

 Here is my [PGP public key].